schmelto/abap/README.md

 DATA: alv TYPE REF TO cl_salv_table.
 ```

 Of course we need some data to display something.
-In this case we selection enteries from table t001.
+In this case we select enteries from table `t001`.

 ```abap
 SELECT * FROM t001 INTO TABLE @DATA(t001).